SSMG4/RetroWiki/README.md

 >[!NOTE]
 >Some devices/categories can have a lot of emulators, so my solution for this is to add a :crown: to the best emulator(s) of that section based on my opinion)

-Now, without further ado, enjoy!
+Now, without any interruptions, enjoy!

 ## Home Game Console Emulators